TaoDing/P.copri_colonization/README.md

 # P.copri_colonization

-## Deoxyadenosine kinase-mediated DNA salvage synthesis assists Prevotella copri to secure privileged intestinal colonization
+## Prevotella copri secures privileged intestinal colonization by the assistance of deoxyadenosine kinase-mediated DNA salvage synthesis

 ### Context:

-bash: bash scripts used to reproduce all processing results from raw sequencing data.
+bash: bash scripts used to reproduce all tables that be used for downstream R analysis.

 R.code: R scripts used to reproduce all statistical results and visualized pictures.

-Source Data: Including species feature table of and subject's metadata.
+Source Data: Including species feature table of, subject's metadata, and results of in vitro culture experiments.

 Supplementary tables: Supplementary tables in the article.

 ### Processiong Data:

+Figure 1.
+LEfSe analysis showed that Prevotella and Bacteroides enriched in the healthy populations of TAR and GD, respectively.

 Figure 2.
 P. copri dominated the symbiotic community and maintained a continuous colonization advantage in a 2-year cohort.